Pembroke Dock Military Cemetery

 Pembroke Dock Military Cemetery is a burial ground for military personnel.
-It is located in Llanion, Pembroke Dock in Wales.
-It is the only dedicated military cemetery in Wales.
+It is situated at Llanion in Pembroke Dock, Wales, and is the only dedicated military cemetery in the country.

-The cemetery is believed to have opened around 1860, the date on its earliest graves.
+The cemetery is believed to have opened around 1860, the date borne by its earliest graves.

-Forty Commonwealth service personnel who participated in the First World War and 33 from the Second World War are buried here.
-The most recent burial was in 1955.
-A Cross of Sacrifice within the cemetery grounds is used as a focal point for commemoration events.
+Forty Commonwealth service personnel who served in the First World War and 33 who served in the Second World War are buried there.
+The most recent burial took place in 1955.
+A Cross of Sacrifice within the cemetery grounds serves as the focal point for commemorative events.

-The cemetery was forced to close to the public in 2013, when a 20-foot-deep sinkhole opened up around the grave of Private Francis Ryan.
-The incident was believed to have been caused by water erosion of the limestone beneath Ryan's grave.
-The cemetery partially reopened in January 2014 with the affected area fenced off, before clay-cement grouting was used to fill in the sinkhole, allowing the cemetery to fully reopen in April 2014.
+The cemetery was forced to close to the public in 2013, when a sinkhole 20 feet deep opened up around the grave of Private Francis Ryan.
+The incident was believed to have been caused by the erosion of the limestone beneath the grave by water.
+It was partially reopened in January 2014 with the affected area fenced off, before clay-cement grouting was used to fill the sinkhole, allowing the cemetery to reopen fully in April 2014.

-The cemetery is owned by the Ministry of Defence and managed by the Defence Infrastructure Organisation group.
+The cemetery is owned by the Ministry of Defence and is managed by the Defence Infrastructure Organisation.